 The School of Math houses four different types of Master's programs, each with their own curricular requirements, as described below.
+Completion of the MS degree takes about one to two years depending on the course load.
 Please also note that all MS students must satisfy the general requirements for MS degree, described in the GT Catalogue.

 The MS in Mathematics, offered by the School of Math, provides opportunities for study in a wide range of mathematical disciplines, and is meant to provide a rigorous introduction to graduate-level mathematics.
 The School's general advisor for MS Math students is Dr. Martin Engman.

 The CSE masters program is an interdisciplinary program aimed at students wanting to enrich their exposure to modern computational techniques of use in engineering and the applied sciences.
 The School's lead advisor and coordinator for the CSE program in Professor Sung Ha Kang.